rwieruch/blog_robinwieruch_content/blog/react-function-component/index.md

 # React Arrow Function Component

 With the introduction of JavaScript ES6, [new coding concepts were introduced to JavaScript and therefore to React](/javascript-fundamentals-react-requirements/).
 For instance, a JavaScript function can be expressed as lambda ([arrow function](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions)).

-That's why a Function Component is sometimes called Arrow Function Components (or maybe also Lambda Function Component).
-Let's see our refactored React Component with an Arrow Function:
+That's why a Function Component is sometimes called **Arrow Function Component** or **Arrow Function Expression Component** (or rarely Lambda Function Component).

+Let's see our refactored React Component with an Arrow Function Expression:

 ```javascript{3,9}
 import React from 'react';